Last updated: November 11, 2024

 Office of Teaching and Learning (OTL):

 The OTL is here to support faculty on their accessibility journey.
-Whether that’s rethinking your course design with an instructional designer, attending one of our workshops, or consulting with our Accessibility Technologist on enhancing digital accessibility, we are here to help!
+Whether that’s rethinking your course design, attending one of our workshops, or consulting with us to enhance digital accessibility, we are here to help!
 Just getting started on your accessibility journey?
 Use the OTL’s Canvas Accessibility Checklist to help!

 Understanding Proactive Planning for Digital Accessibility with the OTL: